 - The University of Miami does not consider interviews in the admissions so it is imperative that your personality stands out on your Common App and supplemental essay as well as through your teacher/counselor recommendations.

 - The University of Miami weighs “demonstrated interest” as “considered” in the admissions process.
-Therefore, you will be judged on whether or not you made a campus visit (in non-pandemic times) contacted an admissions officer, etc.
+Therefore, you will be judged on whether or not you made a campus visit, contacted an admissions officer, etc.

 - Make sure to dedicate sufficient time and effort to the supplemental essay(s) required by UMiami.
 In the 2021-22 cycle, there is one prompt that every applicant must answer: